 2. Using Two Lamps – As Available Light Source

-With two lamps, one of them is used as a spot light and is positioned at an angle of 5-40° on one side of the camera, and the other is used as a fill light (at an angle of 0-30°) on the other side of the camera.
-If the person's head is turned, the light should be “along the nose”.
+With two lamps, one of them is used as a spotlight and is positioned at an angle of 5-40° on one side of the Camera, and the other is used as a fill light (at an angle of 0-30°) on the other side of the camera.
+If the person’s head is turned, the light should be along with the nose.

-As you would expect, with two lamps, the possibilities are greatly increased.
-They can be used separately (that is, as two separate key lights for two people), or combined (as painting and fill for one subject) in various combinations and permutations.
+As you would expect, with two lamps, the possibilities are significantly increased.
+They can be used separately (that is, as two separate key lights for two people) or combined (as painting and fill for one subject) in various combinations and permutations.

 3. Use of 3 Lamps – As Available Light Source

 With three light sources, it is not at all necessary to always use 3-sided lighting.
 The lamps can be used in sequence according to the situation.
 You can use two lamps as a combined tracing and backlight, and the third for the backdrop.

 Multiple luminaire arrangements are effective.
 The key light sources can be the following pairs:

 - A and B,

 - C and D,